ruma/ruma/README.md

 Ruma 0.14.0 supports all events and REST endpoints of Matrix 1.16.

+Only room versions enforcing canonical JSON (introduced with room version 6) are supported.
+Room versions 1 through 5 are supported on a best effort basis, but a missing feature or an incompatibility with a homeserver implementation are not considered bugs.
+Clients should be able to work with those room versions, granted parts of the room might break in some unconventional cases, but homeservers based on Ruma **should not** advertise support for them.

 Various changes from in-progress or finished MSCs are also implemented, gated behind the `unstable-mscXXXX` (where `XXXX` is the MSC number) Cargo features.